awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-awssupport-short-code.md

 For information about short code pricing, see [Amazon Pinpoint Pricing](https://aws.amazon.com/pinpoint/pricing/#Dedicated_Short_Codes)\.

 **Important**
 If you're new to SMS messaging with Amazon Pinpoint, request a monthly SMS spending threshold that meets the expected demands of your SMS use case\.
 By default, your monthly spending threshold is $1\.00 \(USD\)\.
 You can request to increase your spending threshold in the same support case that includes your request for a short code\.
 Or, you can use a separate case\.
 For more information, see [Requesting Increases to Your Monthly SMS Spending Quota for Amazon Pinpoint](channels-sms-awssupport-spend-threshold.md)\.
+In addition, if you're requesting a dedicated short code to send messages that will or may contain Protected Health Information \(PHI\), you should identify this purpose in your **Case description** when you open a support case, as detailed below\.

 ## Step 1: Open a Support Case<a name="channels-sms-awssupport-short-code-open"></a>